What is Sex Addiction or Out of Control Sexual Behaviour?

 Decreased Self-Esteem

 Healthy, consensual, and values driven sex has the ability to boost our confidence and self-esteem and self-worth.
-Our of control sexual behaviour does the opposite, leading to reductions in self-esteem and increased self-loathing.
+Out of control sexual behaviour does the opposite, leading to reductions in self-esteem and increased self-loathing.

 Sex with Multiple Partners